 - Stay-at-home kit (2 weeks of emergency supplies): This kit includes everything you need to stay at home for at least two weeks with items such as food, water, household cleaning and disinfectant supplies, soap, and personal hygiene items.

 - Evacuation Kit (3-5 days in a “go-bag”): This kit should be lightweight and can be kept in a bucket (shown above).
 Include everything you would need for 3-5 days and supplies to keep you healthy such as cloth face coverings, hand sanitizer (at least 60% alcohol) and disinfectant wipes.

 A kit should be tailored to the needs of your family and any likely events likely to occur in your area.
 Each item should be listed in detail in a printed contents document.
 On the back, list important numbers such as your cell/home phone, family and close neighbors’ contact information, insurance information, etc.

-Here is a great starting list for your 2020 Hurricane Season Kit:
+Here is a great starting list for your 2022 Hurricane Season Emergency Kit: